HuisingaS/web-sprint-challenge-advanced-web-applications/README.md

 - [ ] Create a forked copy of this project
 - [ ] Add your team lead as collaborator on Github
-- [ ] Clone your OWN version of the repository (Not Lambda's by mistake!)
+- [ ] Clone your OWnpN version of the repository (Not Lambda's by mistake!)
 - [ ] Create a new branch: git checkout -b `<firstName-lastName>`.
 - [ ] Implement the project on your newly created `<firstName-lastName>` branch, committing changes regularly
 - [ ] Push commits: git push origin `<firstName-lastName>`